Skip to main content

 Guest Safety Module

-Fire action notices in bedrooms, escape route diagrams, guest information packs, and key safe emergency instructions — critical for guests unfamiliar with the property.
+Fire action notices in bedrooms, escape route diagrams, guest information packs, and key safe emergency instructions.
+All critical for guests unfamiliar with the property.

 STL Registration ready